The principle of least action in the space of K\"ahler potentials: Divergence of --Jacobi fields

 Now consider general $g,h$.
 Let $I$ denote the range of $g$, and for $t\in I$ define

 If $g(x)=t< g(y)=\tau$, then $h(x)\le h(y)$, which means that

-In particular, $m$ and $M$ are increasing functions, and coincide on int$\, T$ wherever one of them is continuous, that is, apart from a countable set $T\subset I$.
+In particular, $m$ and $M$ are increasing functions, and coincide on int$\, I$ wherever one of them is continuous, that is, apart from a countable set $T\subset I$.
 On $g^{-1}(I\setminus T)$ we have $h=m\circ g$.
 If $t$ is a regular value of $g$, then $g^{-1}(t)$ has measure 0.
 Hence on the regular set of $g$ the functions $h$ and $m\circ g$ agree a.e., and the induced currents simply agree there.
 By what we already proved, $Q\ge 0$ on the set where $dg\ne 0$.
-We still need to understand what happens on the critical set $C=(dg=0)$.
+We still need to understand the contribution of the critical set $C=(dg=0)$.

 Let $\chi:[0,\infty)\to [0,1]$ be a smooth function, $\chi(t)=0$ if $t\le 1$, $\chi(t)=1$ if $t\ge 2$.
-Endow $Y$ with a Riemannian metric and denote by dist$(\cdot,C)$ distance to $C$; this is a Lipschitz function with Lipschitz constant 1.
+Endow $Y$ with a Riemannian metric and denote by dist$(\cdot,C)$ distance to $C$.
+This is a Lipschitz function with Lipschitz constant 1.
 For $s>0$, the function $\chi(s \text{ dist}(\cdot,C))$ has Lipschitz constant $O(s)$; it vanishes in the $1/s$ neighborhood of $C$ and equals 1 outside the $2/s$ neighborhood.
 Let $\rho_s\in C^\infty(Y)$ have the same properties.
 To prove the lemma we need to show that if $\theta\ge 0$ is a compactly supported smooth volume form on $Y$, then

 where $\pounds_j$ stands for Lie derivative along $V_j$.